p4tc-dev/docs/why-p4tc.md

-# What is P4TC you ask?
+# What Is P4TC You Ask?

 A **<u>Scriptable</u>** *Hardware offload of P4 MAT(Match Action Tables) and their Control* using the kernel TC infrastructure.